davedoesdev/heddle/README.md

 ### Pre-built images

 First you need a Heddle image.
-Every time a commit is made to this repository, Heddle is built on SemaphoreCI and CircleCI.
+Every time a commit is made to this repository, Heddle is built on Travis CI and Circle CI.
 Successful builds are listed [here](http://rawgit.davedoesdev.com/davedoesdev/heddle/master/.circle-ci/builds.html).
 For each build, you can download the following artifacts:

-- Build output archives
+- Image archives
   - `heddle-[commitid]-gpt-btrfs-x86_64.tar.xz`
   - `heddle-[commitid]-gpt-ext4-x86_64.tar.xz`
   - `heddle-[commitid]-mbr-btrfs-x86_64.tar.xz`
   - `heddle-[commitid]-mbr-ext4-x86_64.tar.xz`
+- Update archives
+  - `heddle-[commitid]-gpt-btrfs-x86_64-update.tar.xz`
+  - `heddle-[commitid]-gpt-ext4-x86_64-update.tar.xz`
+  - `heddle-[commitid]-mbr-btrfs-x86_64-update.tar.xz`
+  - `heddle-[commitid]-mbr-ext4-x86_64-update.tar.xz`
 - Build log
   - `heddle-[commitid]-log-x86_64.txt.xz`
 - Source archive
   - `heddle-[commitid]-src-x86_64.tar`

-Each build output archive contains the following files:
+Each image archive contains the following files:

 - `gen/x86_64/dist/heddle.img` - Raw bootable disk image, partitioned with GPT or MBR and using a Btrfs or Ext4 filesystem.
 GPT images require EFI to boot.
 - `gen/x86_64/dist/boot_heddle.sh` - Shell script to boot the disk image in KVM.
 - `gen/x86_64/dist/in_heddle.sh` - Shell script for automating customisation of the disk image.

-- `gen/x86_64/dist/update` - Directory containing files necessary to [update an existing Heddle installation](#updating-heddle) to this build.
+Each update archive contains files necessary to [update an existing Heddle installation](#updating-heddle) to this build.

+### Writing images to disk

 `heddle.img` is a sparse file so you should extract the archive using a version of tar which supports sparse files, for example `bsdtar` or recent versions of GNU tar.